 The Pub has been run by the Cremona family for over two decades and is infamous for being the place where the famous actor Oliver Reed died in 1999, aged 61, after a huge drinking session while filming Gladiator.
 It’s a watering hole with real history.

 Could this be the best view you’ve ever seen at a dive bar?
 We certainly reckon so.
 Halfway between a casual pub and a sundowner spot, it’s the kind of place you’ll never want to leave, with a great Happy Hour.
+What more could you ask for out of a top-notch dive bar in Europe?

 A typically dingy – in a good way – metal and rock bar, the interior is laden down with discarded bras, underwear and old bike parts.
 An odd mix, but it works.
 It’s a classical German dive bar so don’t expect anything fancy.
 That’s actually half the charm of it.